vigneshbhuvan-nus/tp/docs/UserGuide.md

     Figure 8.
 Added more entries into `Japanese Animals`

     Figure 8 is a screenshot of our latest Deck containing the new entries that we have written.
-    Now, Let us try to play a game of FlashCards to memorise what we have written.
+    Now, let us try to play a game of FlashCards to memorise what we have written.
     Note than in our application, we use the terms Flashcards and Quizzes interchangeably.
 Try typing and entering the following commands into GreenTea.